4 Data Visualization with ggplot2

 Abstract

-This chapter introduces ggplot2, the tidyverse’s wildly popular data visualization package.
+This chapter introduces ggplot2, the tidyverse’s popular data visualization package.

 4.1 Motivation